Health System Clinicians Create Task Force to Reduce Opioid Prescriptions

 The participating providers have been surveying their patients at their two week post-op appointment to find out how many pills they are actually taking and weighing that quantity against the number of pills that were dispensed to them.
 Many providers were prescribing 30 or more pills but most patients were taking only zero-to-five.
 This means that quite a bit of unused pain medication is sitting in medicine cabinets to serve as bait for anyone that is drug seeking.

-The work of the task force continues to evolve and over time the goal is to get more specialties within South Shore Health System involved.
+The work of the task force continues to evolve and over time the goal is to get more specialties within South Shore Health involved.
 The long-term goal is to assist other providers with creating their own set of standards and prescribing practices.

 "We've got a lot of work to do.
-All of society needs to change the way we look at (opioid prescribing)," said Dr. Janet Limke, medical director of The Spine Center at South Shore Hospital’s Center for Orthopedics, Spine and Sports Medicine.
+All of society needs to change the way we look at (opioid prescribing)," said Dr. Janet Limke, medical director of The Spine Center at South Shore Health’s Center for Orthopedics, Spine and Sports Medicine.
 "Patients need to understand that we do care about their pain and that we want to help manage their pain, but we have to find safe ways to do it."